NanoComp/meep/doc/docs/Download.md

 sudo apt-get install meep-mpi-default
 ```

-Newer packages for Ubuntu and Debian are currently being prepared.
+The Meep package for Ubuntu is in the process of being updated and will likely appear in Ubuntu 19.10 as derived from the [unstable Debian package](https://packages.debian.org/unstable/meep).

 Amazon Web Services (AWS)
 -------------------------